-Dr. Weissman is a cognitive-behavioral therapy (CBT) master clinician, trainer, supervisor, and consultant, and an expert in the treatment of a wide range of emotional behavioral disorders.
-Trained by some of the world's leading CBT experts, Dr. Weissman specializes in state-of-the art, evidence-based psychological assessment and treatment for a wide range of anxiety problems, including social anxiety, separation anxiety, school refusal, generalized worry, phobias, perfectionism, OCD, panic attacks, post-traumatic stress, and selective mutism, as well as depressive disorders, ADHD and learning disorders, disruptive behavior problems, parent-child relational issues, tic/habit disorders, high functioning autism spectrum disorders, and related conditions.
-He has extensive experience treating children and adults, and training professionals in the community, using the latest advances in cognitive and behavioral therapies.
-Dr. Weissman is a nationally recognized expert in a new modular cognitive-behavioral therapy (CBT) approach designed to address symptoms of anxiety, depression, and/or conduct problems as they co-occur in children (MATCH-ADTC; Chorpita & Weisz, 2009), and has been certified by the treatment developers as a MATCH-ADTC Trainer and Senior Consultant.
+Dr. Weissman sees himself as a practitioner first.
+Trained by some of the world's leading cognitive-behavioral therapy (CBT) experts, he is widely regarded as a CBT master clinician, trainer, and consultant, and an expert in the treatment of a wide range of emotional, behavior, attention, and habit disorders, including social anxiety, separation anxiety, school refusal, generalized worry, phobias, perfectionism, OCD, panic attacks, post-traumatic stress, selective mutism, depression, ADHD, disruptive behavior problems, parent-child relational issues, tic/habit disorders, high functioning autism spectrum disorders, and related conditions.
+Dr. Weissman is a nationally recognized leader in the clinical dissemination of evidence-based treatments (EBTs) for youth, including a new modular CBT approach designed to address symptoms of anxiety, depression, and/or conduct problems as they co-occur in children (MATCH-ADTC; Chorpita & Weisz, 2009), and has been certified by the treatment developers as a MATCH-ADTC Trainer and Senior Consultant through Harvard University.

 Selected Publications (*Book or Edited Book)

 Weissman, A. S. (in press).
 Attentional Bias in Anxious Youth: Clinical Applications.
-Current Neurobiology.
+Psychology Research.

 Hale, J. B., Reddy, L. A., & Weissman, A. S. (2017).
 Neuropsychological assessment in children and adolescents.
 In J. N. Butcher, J. Hooley, & P. D. Kendall (Eds.), APA Handbook of Psychopathology.
 Washington, DC: APA Press.